The following statement is attributable to Illinois Education Association (IEA) President Al Llorens:

 One of the country’s biggest school voucher schemes is operating right here in Illinois.
 It began as a temporary five-year program under the guise of helping low-income and students of color to have a choice.
+This program drains up to $75 million of state money that could be used to support the 80 percent of Illinois schools that are underfunded – the schools that 90 percent of students in Illinois attend.
+Public dollars belong in public schools.

-However, the data shows:
+However, the Invest in Kids data show:

 - More white students are helped than any other;